sdesalas/spaceapps2016-TEAM/README.md

 Our team has developed a solution in response to the [NASA SpaceApps](https://2016.spaceappschallenge.org) **[Rock-IT Design challenge](https://2016.spaceappschallenge.org/challenges/space-station/rock-it-space-fashion-and-design)** that gives a team of space faring travellers the ability to **sense threats in the immediate environment**.

-The device our team has come up with is in the form of a **wearable arm-band** that tracks:
+The device we have come up with is in the form of a **wearable arm-band** that tracks:

 - Radiation levels
 - Atmospheric pressure drops